Bullworker: The Tensolator and the first Bullworker device

-"The invention relates to physical exercisers, and more particularly to a device for human use by which a large variety of physical exercisers for training and strengthening the muscular system of the body may be carried out.
-It is an object of the invention to provide an exerciser usable by compression, pull and expansion.
-Another object is to provide an exerciser of simple and robust construction which is safe against accidents.
-A further object is to provide an exerciser which the user may manipulate with his hands and feet and may also support against the floor, wall or ceiling of a room".

 The original Bullworker device consists of two sleeved, spring-loaded, telescopic cylinders in the center, with two hand grips affixed at the outermost ends.
 Two opposing cables are attached to the hand grips at each end of the device.
 The original Bullworker exercise apparatus weighs about four pounds (1.8 kilograms).
 Exercises are performed by pushing inwards on the contractible cylinders, by pulling the cables outwards away from the cylinders, or any variation of these.
 The resultant compression of the internal spring creates the desired resistance.
 The Bullworker will return to its original position when pressure is released.
 A range of up to 150 pounds (68 kilograms) or more of resistance is possible in the Bullworker exercise routines.

 Reception and fame of the device

-Bullworker exploded on the fitness scene revolutionizing exercise for muscle strength to be more effective and much faster.
 Bullworker enjoyed widespread popularity in Europe and the United States in the 1960s and 1970s during the personal fitness craze.

 Various charts were then introduced, proposing different work to exercise and develop the muscles.